xsf/xmpp.org/content/blog/newsletter/2022/01/2023-02-05-newsletter.md

 [ejabberd 23.01 has been released](https://www.process-one.net/blog/ejabberd-23-01/) Almost three months after the previous release, ejabberd 23.01 includes many bug fixes, several improvements and some new features.
 A new module, mod_mqtt_bridge, can be used to replicate changes to MQTT topics between local and remote servers.
 Supported XEPs are now automatically gathered from source code documentation in order to provide a DOAP file for further processing on [xmpp.org/servers/ejabberd](https://xmpp.org/software/servers/ejabberd/).

-[Prosody 0.12.2 has been released](https://blog.prosody.im/prosody-0.12.2-released/), which contains bug fixes and improvements.
+[Prosody 0.12.2 has been released](https://blog.prosody.im/prosody-0.12.2-released/) and [Prosody 0.11.14 released](https://blog.prosody.im/prosody-0.11.14-released/), which contains allowance U+7F when constructing stanzas, bug fixes and improvements.

 [Tigase XMPP Server 8.3 has been released](https://tigase.org/blog/tigase-xmpp-server-8.3.0/) -  it includes Tigase MEET - Tigase's take at SFU (Selective Forwarding Unit) group video-calls, support for XEP-0440 SASL Channel Binding Type Capability as well as initial, preview support for SASL2 and Bind2 and lots of usual fixes.